quentinlampin/draft-lampin-schc-minimal-architecture/draft-lampin-schc-minimal-architecture-00.md

   consistent between the two `Instances`.
 Parsers of both `Instances` MUST be compatible, meaning that they MUST delineate the same header fields in the same order and with the same semantics.
-- Whenever Host A compresses a packet, it MUST use the same SCHC Context as Host
+- Whenever Host A compresses a packet, it MUST use the same `Context` as Host
-  B. This means that the SCHC Context MUST be synchronized between the two `Instances`.
-This communication session is referred to as a SCHC `Session`.
+  B. This means that the `Context` MUST be synchronized between the two `Instances`.
+This communication session is referred to as a `Session`.

 ### Discussions

-**Why `Instance`?** Here we use the term SCHC `Instance` to refer to the SCHC protocol routine that is running on each endpoint.
+**Why `Instance`?** Here we use the term `Instance` to refer to the SCHC protocol routine that is running on each endpoint.
 This is different from the SCHC Instance defined in {{DRAFT-ARCH}}, which refers to a pair of SCHC endpoints that communicate through SCHC.